British weather in December

 1923 After a mixed month it was a widespread White Christmas, with some snow in the north.

 1924 Overall mild and wet with fog and mist.
 It was a particularly mild month in Scotland, and wetter than average everywhere apart from NE England.
+There was a particularly thick smog in London on the evening of the 9th, particularly the north and east, delaying trains.
+It was said that it was at times impossible to see more than arms length in front, according to The Times, "even in the best-lighted streets".
 On the 11th the country was divided into two: in the area from the east of Dorset to the Wash it was calm, cold, and foggy; to the west and north there was a stiff, mild SW wind.
 The maximum that day was 1C in London and Yarmouth, but but 10C in Scarborough and Llandudno - a striking front.

 1925 Cold up to Christmas but with a mild second week. -17C at Braemar early on the 20th.